2005–06 Polish Cup

+Kazimierz Górski Stadium, home ground of Wisła Płock.

 The fifty-second season of the annual Polish Cup competition was contested in 2005–06.
 It began on 2 August 2005 with the Preliminary Round and ended on 3 May 2006 with second leg of the Final, played at Stadion im.
 Kazimierza Górskiego, Płock.
 The winners qualified for the first qualifying round of the UEFA Cup.

 Preliminary round

 The matches took place on 15 August 2005.